alem-platform/bootcamp-go/story02/handshake/README.md

 Write a program that prints `Hello!`.

-The output should as following:
+The output should be as following:

 ```sh
 go run main.go | cat -e